huaweicloud/terraform-provider-huaweicloud/website/docs/r/cce_nodes_v3.html.md

 * `iptype` - (Required) Elastic IP type.

-* `chargemode` - (Optional) Bandwidth billing type.
+* `bandwidth_charge_mode` - (Optional) Bandwidth billing type.
 Changing this parameter will create a new resource.

 * `sharetype` - (Required) Bandwidth sharing type.
 Changing this parameter will create a new resource.

 * `bandwidth_size` - (Required) Bandwidth size.
 Changing this parameter will create a new resource.

+* `extend_param_charging_mode` - (Optional) Node charging mode, 0 is on-demand charging.
+Changing this parameter will create a new cluster resource.

+* `ecs_performance_type` - (Optional) Classification of cloud server specifications.
+Changing this parameter will create a new cluster resource.

+* `order_id` - (Optional) Order ID, mandatory when the node payment type is the automatic payment package period type.
+Changing this parameter will create a new cluster resource.

+* `product_id` - (Optional) The Product ID.
+Changing this parameter will create a new cluster resource.

+* `max_pods` - (Optional) The maximum number of instances a node is allowed to create.
+Changing this parameter will create a new cluster resource.

-* `extend_param` - (Optional) Extended parameter.
+* `public_key` - (Optional) The Public key.
 Changing this parameter will create a new cluster resource.

 **root_volume** **- (Required)** It corresponds to the system disk related configuration.
 Changing this parameter will create a new resource.